icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 ### Model building

-* In order to interpret anything, you require an model of interpretation
+* In order to interpret anything, you require a model of interpretation

 * It is a fallacy to try to model your problem around a model of world, as this is a category error

 * For any argument, proposal, or alternative algorithm, remember to ask yourself:
 * compared to what? (what other ideas exist?)
 * what hard evidence do you have? (empirical, experiential, quantitative, qualitative, etc)
 * at what cost? (performance, speed, memory, energy, sanity, monetary, etc)

 * Be sceptical of any new idea proclaiming to solve all your problems without any evidence nor counter-examples